dotnet/arcade/Documentation/UnifiedBuild/VMR-Permissible-Sources.md

 ### Policy

-OSS licensed binaries are allowed in the VMR, but the inclusion/exclusion status of all binaries that could be included in the VMR must be made explicit.
+OSS licensed binaries are allowed in the VMR, but the inclusion status of all binaries that could be included in the VMR must be made explicit.
 Any binary not explicitly specified is considered "new" and is not allowed in the VMR for all build scenarios.
 In general, it is preferred to not have binaries in the VMR, but they can be included as long as they are not required to build the source-build product.

 To allow a binary into the VMR, you must add the binary or its file glob pattern to either [`allowed-sb-binaries.txt`](https://github.com/dotnet/dotnet/blob/main/src/installer/src/VirtualMonoRepo/allowed-sb-binaries.txt) or [`allowed-vmr-binaries.txt`](https://github.com/dotnet/dotnet/blob/main/src/installer/src/VirtualMonoRepo/allowed-vmr-binaries.txt).
 Which file to add the binary or its pattern to depends on whether or not the binary is allowed for source build.
 For help determining if the newly detected binary is allowed in the source-build context, please contact a member of the source-build team at [@dotnet/source-build-internal](https://github.com/orgs/dotnet/teams/source-build-internal).

 If the binary is allowed for source-build, add it to `allowed-sb-binaries.txt`.
 This binary is now allowed in the VMR for source-build and non-source-build scenarios.
 The binary will not be removed during a build of the source-build product.

 If the binary is not allowed for source-build, add it to `allowed-vmr-binaries.txt`.
 This binary is now allowed in the VMR for non-source-build scenarios and will be removed during a build of the source-build product.

+> [!NOTE]
+> `allowed-sb-binaries.txt` is a subset of `allowed-vmr-binaries.txt`, so is imported at the top of `allowed-vmr-binaries.txt`.
+This means that all binaries & exclusions in `allowed-sb-binaries.txt` are also included in `allowed-vmr-binaries.txt`.

 > [!IMPORTANT]
 > It is best to target a single file or use a specific pattern when adding to either `allowed-sb-binaries.txt` or `allowed-vmr-binaries.txt`.
 Otherwise, vague patterns may permit binaries into the VMR that were previously undetected.
 For example, avoid patterns such as `**/test/**` and instead use a more specific patterns like `src/arcade/test/**/*.png`.